-The TMGI Allocate service operation (Nmbsmf_TMGI_Allocate) shall be used by NF Service Consumers to request the allocation of TMGIs.
+The TMGI Allocate service operation (Nmbsmf_TMGI_Allocate) shall be used by NF Service Consumers to request the allocation of TMGI(s).
+The TMGI Allocate service operation shall also be used to refresh the expiration time of the previously allocated TMGI(s).

 It is used in the following procedures:

-- Initial MBS session configuration with and without PCC (see clauses 7.1.1.1 and 7.1.1.2 in 3GPP TS 23.247 [14]);
+- Initial MBS session configuration with and without PCC (see clauses 7.1.1.2 and 7.1.1.3 in 3GPP TS 23.247 [14]).

-The NF Service Consumer (e.g. NEF, MBSF and AF) shall trigger the allocation of one or more TMGIs by using the HTTP POST method on the TMGI collection resource (/Tmgi), as shown in Figure 5.2.2.2.1-1.
+The NF Service Consumer (e.g. NEF, MBSF and AF) shall trigger the allocation of one or more TMGIs by using the HTTP POST method on the TMGI collection resource (/tmgi), as shown in Figure 5.2.2.2.1-1.

-Figure 5.2.2.2.1-1: TMGI allocation
+Figure 5.2.2.2.1-1: TMGI allocation and TMGI refresh operations

-1. The NF Service Consumer shall send a POST request to the resource representing the TMGI collection resource (/) of the MB-SMF.
-The payload body of the POST request shall contain:
+1. The NF Service Consumer shall send a POST request to the resource representing the TMGI collection resource (/tmgi) of the MB-SMF.
+The payload body (TmgiAllocate data structure) of the POST request shall contain:

-- the number of TMGIs requested to be allocated.
+- the number of TMGIs to be allocated, if TMGI allocation is requested;